-Introduction: The personal statement represents an opportunity to transport an admissions officer into the world of the student so they can see what the student sees, think what the student thinks, and feel what the student feels.
+Introduction: The personal statement represents an opportunity to transport an admissions officer into the student's world so they can see what the student sees, think what the student thinks, and feel what the student feels.
 Admissions officers already know from their grades and test scores what students can accomplish— with the personal statement, they want to know what makes a student tick.

 All too many students make the mistake of submitting a reformatting of their resume for their essay.
-Listing their accolades, a student does nothing to demonstrate what drives them, how they will utilize a college's resources, and how they seek to impact the world in the future.
+Listing their accolades, a student does nothing to demonstrate their psasion, their value system, what drives them, how they will utilize a college's resources, and how they seek to impact the world in the future.

 Supplemental essays offer a similar opportunity for students to share rich details from their lives to demonstrate their passions, worldviews, experiences, and pieces of wisdom.
 I help students brainstorm, write, and edit every essay which they have to submit in their applications, all with the emphasis of bringing out their personal voice, true stories, and character traits.

 Through his unique one-on-one interview-style essay counseling, Rob has helped hundreds of students reach their dream schools.
 Notable acceptances from last two years alone date include Yale (6.5% acceptance), Johns Hopkins (7.5%), Dartmouth (6.2%), Brown (7.7%), Cornell (10.7%), NYU Shanghai (7%), NYU College of Dentistry (10%) UCLA (14.6%), and many more!

 Please reach out so I can share past essays and tell you even more about my process and how I help students every step of the way!

 Founder, Fathom Academics